Registrations for the 2023 winter season are opening soon.

 Mixed and Girls only: girls can select both mixed and girls-only meaning they play both Saturday and Sunday.

-Juniors Day: Saturday 23 April, Memorial Park, from 9.30am.
+Juniors Day: Date TBC.
 Come along and ask your questions about the upcoming season, register, play some fun games of football, enjoy a sausage sizzle/drinks.
-Football Central will be selling team gear and later the bar will be open for the Central League Men’s team game from 2.00pm (subject to COVID settings).
+Football Central will be selling team gear and later the bar will be open for the Central League Men’s team game from 2.00pm.

 About Saturday games